kurt-jr/kurt-jr.github.io/README.md

 ## Experience
 **MSDS Admissions Ambassador @ UVA School of Data Science (_June 2024 - Present_)**
-- Welcomed Visitors to Grounds and provided information tours of the building and academic programs
+- Welcomed Visitors to Grounds and provided information and tours of the building and academic programs
 - Met with prospective students via informative 1:1 appointments

 **Data Report Designer @ JABA (Jefferson Area Board of Aging) (_January 2024 - June 2024_)**